 - Heat olive oil, bacon grease or lard in a large skillet filled with an enough oil to shallow fry meatballs, one side at a time.

-- Fry the 1 smashed clove of garlic til just golden brown to flavor the oil, then discard garlic clove.
+- Fry the 1 smashed clove of garlic until just golden brown to flavor the oil, then discard garlic clove.

-- Place meatballs in large skillet and fry one side at a time til well browned, then turn and fry other side til well browned.
+- Place meatballs in large skillet and fry one side at a time til well browned, then turn and fry other side until well browned.

-- Place meatballs into the marinara pot, sprinkle with grated mozzarella and place into oven for 30 mins.
+- Place meatballs into the marinara pot, and place into oven or stovetop for 30 mins.

 - Serve 3 meatballs per person, with about a 1/3 of a cup of marinara.
 If you use more marinara you have to account for it in your carb allowance.
 You should have extra marinara left over for another meal or great for a dipping sauce.